StatsResource/Logs/Inventory-301-350.md

+### Video 301

-Jan 12, 2022
+* Jan 12, 2022

-StatsResource.github.io Statistics and Probability Tutorial Videos * Worked Examples and Demonstrations about Statistics Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example SR 03061
+* StatsResource.github.io Statistics and Probability Tutorial Videos * Worked Examples and Demonstrations about Statistics * Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example SR 03061
-Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example 09:51
+* Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example
+* 09:51
- Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example
+* Negative Binomial Distribution - Poisson-Gamma Mixture Worked Example

 ------------------------------------------------------------------------------
 ### Video 302

-Jan 12, 2022
+* Jan 12, 2022

-StatsResource.github.io | Probability Distribution | Negative Binomial Distribution Statistics and Probability Tutorial Videos * Worked Examples and Demonstrations about Statistics Worked Example that demonstrates the relationship of the Negative binomial distribution to Geometric Distribution SR 03062
+*  StatsResource.github.io | Probability Distribution | Negative Binomial Distribution Statistics and Probability Tutorial Videos
+*  Worked Examples and Demonstrations about Statistics Worked Example that demonstrates the relationship of the Negative binomial distribution to Geometric Distribution SR 03062
-Negative Binomial Distribution - Worked Example (Relation to Geometric Distribution) 05:00
+* Negative Binomial Distribution - Worked Example (Relation to Geometric Distribution)
+* 05:00
- Negative Binomial Distribution - Worked Example (Relation to Geometric Distribution) 2 likes
+* Negative Binomial Distribution - Worked Example (Relation to Geometric Distribution)

-1
-163
 ------------------------------------------------------------------------------

+### Video 303

-Jan 17, 2022
+* Jan 17, 2022

-StatsResource.github.io Statistics and Probability Tutorial Videos * Worked Examples and Demonstrations about Statistics and Probability Suppose that the number of claims in a year for an insured has a Poisson distribution with mean "Lambda".
+* StatsResource.github.io Statistics and Probability Tutorial Videos
+* * Worked Examples and Demonstrations about Statistics and Probability Suppose that the number of claims in a year for an insured has a Poisson distribution with mean "Lambda".
 The random variable "Lambda" follows a gamma distribution with shape parameter "alpha"=2.5 and scale parameter "theta=1.2".One thousand insureds are randomly selected and are to be observed for a year.
 Determine the number of selected insureds expected
-Negative Binomial Distribution - Worked Example (Poisson-Gamma Mixture) 06:08
+* Negative Binomial Distribution - Worked Example (Poisson-Gamma Mixture)
+* 06:08
- Negative Binomial Distribution - Worked Example (Poisson-Gamma Mixture) –
+* Negative Binomial Distribution - Worked Example (Poisson-Gamma Mixture)
-0
-16

 ------------------------------------------------------------------------------
 ### Video 304
 Jan 25, 2022